wathmihasara/ASS_4_GRP-10/README.md

   "Both organisms have the same median coding sequence length."
 }
 ```
-This code used to generate a comparison statement regarding the median coding sequence lengths of the two organisms.
+This code is used to generate a comparison statement regarding the median coding sequence lengths of the two organisms.
 It provides a clear interpretation of which organism has a longer median length or if they are equal.

 # Data (final)
 ```{r}